Unicoi, Tennessee

 Unicoi is a town in Unicoi County, Tennessee, United States.
-The population was 3,519 at the 2000 census and 3,632 at the 2010 census.
-It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol–Erwin–Flag Pond Combined Statistical Area – commonly known as the "Tri-Cities" region.
+The population was 3,833 at the 2020 census.
+It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol Combined Statistical Area – commonly known as the "Tri-Cities" region.

 History

 Unicoi was originally known as "Greasy Cove."
 In 1851, the Swingle brothers opened a post office in the community, and named it "Swingleville."
 In 1876, Dr. F.H.
 Hannum obtained control of the post office, and changed its name to "Limonite."
 When the railroads arrived in the valley in the late 1880s, the name was changed to "Unicoi City," and later shortened to its current form.
 The town developed in the early 20th century as a shipping point for area mining and logging operations.
 In 1994, the municipal government of Johnson City would purchase the Buffalo Valley Golf Course located in upper Unicoi County for $1.52 million.
 Residents of Unicoi speculated that the purchase was a sign of Johnson City seeking to begin annexations into Unicoi.
 As a result, a community group gathered to incorporate Unicoi into a town by public referendum vote the following year to prevent potential annexation.